Hepatitis B vaccination is routinely available as part of the NHS vaccination schedule. It's offered to all babies at 8, 12 and 16 weeks of age.

 Although the risk of hepatitis B is low in the UK, children and adults in high-risk groups are offered the vaccine.

 Babies born to mothers with hepatitis B have been offered the hepatitis B vaccine from birth since the 1980s.
-During autumn 2017, this vaccine became available in the routine childhood vaccination schedule for all babies as part of the 6-in-1 vaccine.
+During autumn 2017, this vaccine became available in the NHS vaccination schedule for all babies as part of the 6-in-1 vaccine.

 You can get infected with hepatitis B if you have contact with an infected person's blood or other body fluids.
 People who are at risk of getting hepatitis B or developing serious complications from it should consider being vaccinated.
 These groups include:

 - people who inject drugs or have a partner who injects drugs

 - people who change their sexual partners frequently

 - close family or sexual partners of someone with hepatitis B